The Best Ways to Remove Cherry Stains from Your Clothes, Skin, and Kitchen

 Cleaning Cherry Stains from Fabric

-If you find a cherry spill on fabric, scrape up any cherry bits, then run the stain under a cold faucet, holding the inside of the fabric against the faucet, which will help push the stain out of the fabric.
+If you find a cherry stain on clothes or fabric, scrape up any cherry bits, then run the stain under a cold faucet, holding the inside of the fabric against the faucet, which will help push the stain out of the fabric.

 If the stain is already set, try to break it down before rinsing it: Saturate the spot with a natural acid like lemon juice or vinegar.
 “These work great because it’s a plant-based stain,” says Napelbaum.
 Let it sit for a few minutes before rinsing (again, from the back).